×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "It's cheaper to live a little ways outside the city so location was influenced by that.
 There is also less crime outside the city.
 I found my apartment by asking around and doing some walking.
-There won't always be a sign up so, if it looks available, ask," remarked one member in San Marcos, Tarrazú.
+There won't always be a sign up so, if it looks available, ask," said one person in San Marcos, Tarrazú.

 What do I need to know before moving to Costa Rica?